shhhaej/shhhaej.github.io/_posts/2021-09-05-github-blog-1.md

 ![force](../assets/images/posts_img/github-blog/force.JPG)

 <span style="color:red">
-Conflict: C:/GitHub/shhhaej.github.io exists and is not empty.
+Conflict: C:/GitHub/shhhaej.github.io exists and is not empty.<br>
           Ensure C:/GitHub/shhhaej.github.io is empty or else try again with '--force' to proceed and overwrite any files.
 </span>